The results are in: Judge dismisses lawsuit in House District 25 Republican primary

 The primary was May 24.
 Disputes over the recount resulted in Crawford County not certifying the results until June 3.

 Harris' suit disputed the counting of absentee ballots.
-The suit claims the commission mishandled absentee ballots during the original election night tally and then again during the recount, according to the suit.
+The suit claims the commission mishandled absentee ballots during the original election night tally and then again during the recount.
 Those absentee ballots made the difference in the race, the suit argued.

 The case went through two circuit courts and the state Supreme Court before Thursday's ruling.